transkatgirl/Tapestry-Loom/README.md

 - [ ] Implement context window wrapping
 - [ ] Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)
 - [ ] Tooling for autolooms (looms where node choices are picked by a user-provided algorithm)
-- [ ] Add some sort of plugin API for building on top of Tapestry Loom???
 - [ ] Implement an optional inference server using llama.cpp

 See also: the [original rewrite plans](https://github.com/transkatgirl/Tapestry-Loom/blob/c8ccca0079ae186fcc7a70b955b2d2b123082d63/README.md)